 - Opt-in confirmation reCAPTCHA

-After the subscriber fills out your signup form, they'll need to check a reCAPTCHA box.
+After someone fills out your signup form, they'll need to check a reCAPTCHA box.
 This required step keeps spambots from adding fake data to your list, and can’t be turned off or edited.

 Signup thank you page